 Essay 1 Instructions: In roughly 250-500 words please describe your educational goals and those academic and/or professional achievements which have contributed most to your development.

-With my goal of leading a venture capital (VC), I need to equip myself with a stronger foundation in finance while also possessing the versatility to adopt the elements of computer science and technology, among others, to be able to differentiate my VC from other investment firms.
-That is why, despite taking several Finance courses during and after my undergraduate studies, there are areas that I aim to study further, such as the use of data and programming in finance, which will enable me to create analytic tools to effectively assess my investments in MSMEs.
+With my goal of leading a venture capital (VC), I need to equip myself with a stronger foundation in finance while also possessing the versatility to adopt the elements of computer science and technology, among others, to differentiate my VC from other investment firms.
+Despite taking several Finance courses during and after my undergraduate studies, there are areas that I aim to study further, such as the use of data and programming in finance, which will enable me to create analytic tools to effectively assess my investments in MSMEs.
 I believe that pursuing a postgraduate degree in finance will elevate both my core knowledge and my credentials in finance.
 Particularly, the MSFE program at Columbia aligns with my objective as the interdisciplinary curriculum prepares me with the necessary skill sets in order to become an innovative leader in the field of finance.

 As an Economics graduate, I am equipped with the fundamental knowledge of how the market system works.
 I have also taken several financial courses during and after my undergraduate studies to complement my knowledge in economics and understand the relation between economic forces and financial markets.